MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-options-identifiers.md

 # Boot Options Identifiers

-Many of the Bcdedit commands require identifiers.
+Many of the bcdedit commands require identifiers.
 An identifier uniquely identifies entries contained in the boot setting store.

 Use bcdedit /enum to display the identifers.